xobotyi/react-scrollbars-custom/docs/USAGE.md

 }
 ```

-### Automatic size checks
+### Automatic size tracking
-It is possible that DOM will be changed not only with React: for these cases `<Scrollbar />` has automatic content checker.
+It is possible that DOM will be changed not only with React: for these cases `<Scrollbar />` has automatic content tracker.
 ```javascript
 import React, { Component }  from 'react';
 import Scrollbar from 'react-scrollbar-custom';